emmetio/emmet-docs/src/documents/abbreviations/types/index.html.md

 * attributes’ default values;
 * should element contain closing tag.

 Let’s take a closer look on HTML abbreviations’ definitions above.
 The `link` element is defined as `<link rel="stylesheet" href="" />` (double quotes should be escaped in JSON; or use single quotes instead).
-This definition says that tag, generated for `link` abbreviation, should be named _link_ and should contain two attributes: _rel_ with default value “stylesheet” and _href_ with empty value (in exactly this order), and generated element should not contain closing tag.
+This definition says that tag, generated for `link` abbreviation, should be named _link_ and should contain two attributes: _rel_ with default value “stylesheet” and _href_ with empty value (exactly in this order), and generated element should not contain closing tag.

 When the `link` abbreviation is expanded, you’ll receive the following output for HTML syntax: